 - It’s the route those voyageurs took on their epic journeys.
-That’s the route we gotta take!”
+That’s the route we’re going to take!”

 - “Aren’t we getting a bit obsessive about all of this?
 They did it because they had to.
 We don’t have to!”

-- “It would only take us a day and a half to cover the 40 kilometers from Champlain Park to the top of the French.”
+- “It would only take us a day and a half to cover the 40 kilometres from Champlain Park to the top of the French.”

 - “But look how exposed we’d be to winds from the northwest or southwest.
 That is some pretty open water there.
 Surely we could find an alternative that would be less stressful!”

 At the west end of Lake Nipissing is Sucker Creek Landing.
 It is a one-hour ride from Hartley Bay Marina to Shuswap Camp just off Highway 64 at the west end of West Bay, a long narrow bay with a string of islands along its south shore.
 Compared to the open water from North Bay to the top of the French, it is much more sheltered, and we’d be paddling east, a more favourable direction given the prevailing winds.